1.Why Podiatric Medicine?

 6.Where can I shadow a Podiatrists?

 Talk to a local Podiatric clinic.
 Say you are highly interested in the field and wish to spend a day shadowing.
 To “find a Podiatrist” near you, visit the APMA website, http://www.apma.org/Directory/FindAPodiatrist.cfm .

 7.Why 9 schools?

-Podiatry is specialized from the beginning, with emphasis in the lower extremities.
-We have our own separate schools and don’t need to apply to a general medical school.
-This field of medicine gains exposure to several unique areas including: sports medicine, biomechanics, neurology, pediatrics, orthopedics, dermatology, internal medicine, diabetic care, and surgery.
+Podiatric medicine is specialized from the beginning, with an emphasis in the lower extremities.
+We have our own schools and do not need to apply to a general medical school.
+This field of medicine gains exposure to several unique areas including sports medicine, biomechanics, neurology, pediatrics, orthopedics, dermatology, internal medicine, diabetic care, and surgery.

 8.What is the top school?